-"Second.
-Those two legs of iron became absorbed in the Roman government, which also partook of the iron nature; strong, military, and extensive in its victories; and, by its conquests, united to and amalgated with itself various nations, some strong and some weak-so as to be fitly represented in the symbolical image by feet and toes, partly of iron and partly of clay.
+Second.
+Those two legs of iron became absorbed in the Roman government, which also partook of "the iron nature, strong, military, and extensive in its victories; and, by its conquests, united to and amalgated with itself various nations, some strong and some weak-so as to be fitly represented in the symbolical image by feet and toes, partly of iron and partily of clay.
 Thus, as the Lagidae and Seleucidae arose out of the wreck of the Grecian empire, so the Roman empire arose out of their ruin.
 But the empire became weakened by its conquests; and although by mingling themselves with the seed of men, that is, by strong leagues and matrimonial alliances, as mentioned above, they endeavoured to secure a perpetual sovereignty, yet they did not cleave to each other; and they also were finally swallowed up by the barbarous northern nations; and thus terminated those four most powerful monarchies."

-Thus far we have attended the interpretation Daniel gave of the dream of Nebuchadnezzar, and comprehends a lapse of time from Nimrod's founding his kingdom A. M. 1771, till the Romans, the last of the four great empires, were swallowed up by the barbarous nations about the year after Christ 478-amounting in all, from Nimrod till then, to 2707 years. the stone which Nebuchadnezzar saw smite the feet of the great image, commenced its operations 478 years before the end of the fourth empire was accomplished.
-If this interpretation, given by Daniel, is correct, in relation to the four great empires, as above stated, we look therefore for a fifth kingdom, which he as clearly foretold should arise in the days of the kings of the fourth empire, which was the Roman, and at the time when it was in its greatest strength and glory, did the predicted kingdom begin to make its appearance.
+Thus far we have attended the interpretation Daniel gave of the dream of Nebuchadnezzar, and comprehends a lapse of time from Nimrod's founding his kingdom A. M 1771, till the Romans, the last of the four great empires, were swallowed up by the barbarous nations about the year after Christ 478-amounting in all, from Nimrod till then, to 2707 years.
+But \ the stone which Nebuchadnezzar saw smite the feet of the great image, commenced its operations 478 years before the end of the fourth empire was accomplished.
+If this interpretation, given by Daniel, is correct, in relation to the four great empires, as above stated, we look therefore for a fifth kingdom, which he as clearly, foretold should arise in the days of the kings of the fourthuempire, which was the Roman, and at the time when it was in its greatest strength and glory, did she predicted kingdom begin to make its appearance.
 This stone which Nebuchadnezzar saw smite the feet of the great image, was Jesus Christ, who was the king of the fifth kingdom which he came to establish on the earth, and is the very one intended by Daniel, when he says in chap.
-2, verse 44, And in the days of these kings, shall the God of heaven set up a kingdom, which shall never be destroyed.
+2, verse 44, And in the days of these kings, shall the God of heaven set up a kingdom, which shall never be destroyed. this was the dime theme stone been represented by a stons," and "refers chiefly to His church, which is represented as a spiritual building, which He supports as a foundation stone, connects and strengthens as a corner stone, and finishes and adorns as a top stone.
+He is called a stone also, in reference to the prejudice conceived against him by his country men.
+Because He did not come in wordly pomp, they therefore refused to receive him; and to them he is represented as a stone of stumbling and a rock of offence.